 This section shows a chronological list of notifications relevant to you, giving you a quick overview of recent activity on your account.

-Besides Conversations, Contacts constitute your Message Center’s second main pillar.
-This view here gives you an overview of all your Contacts.
-When you click one, you see a view of her separate running Conversations, as well as a more extended profile with known information points.
+Besides conversations, contacts constitute your Message Center’s second main pillar.
+This view here gives you an overview of all your contacts.

 When entering the Message Center, check your Online∕Away status in the bottom left corner.

 - Online: Live conversations are automatically routed to you.